AlmaCuevas/EEG-Classifiers-Ensemble/README.md

 and mental states have a degree of invariance that covariance matrices can capture.
 Due to its logarithmic nature, the Riemann distance is robust to noise.
 This method can potentially reduce or eliminate the calibration phase, especially when limited training data is available.

+# Features

+#### EEGExtract
+EEGExtract is a feature extraction code designed to process EEG data, here the input is segmented into various frequency bands before feeding it to the extraction process.
+For each frequency band, EEGExtract computes a set of features, including entropy, mobility, complexity, ratio, Lyapunov exponent, standard deviation, mean, kurtosis, skewness, and variance.
+These features are organized into columns with descriptive names, facilitating feature selection.
+The resulting table of features serves as the input for classifiers, enabling the analysis of EEG signals.

 ##  Datasets used:
 ### [Aguilera](https://data.mendeley.com/datasets/57g8z63tmy/1) [15]